 Even off busy Sheridan Blvd., Sloan’s Lake Park feels like it belongs in the mountains, not within the city limits.
 A 2.6-mile path around the perimeter provides a cool breeze off the lake, a stunning Rocky Mountain backdrop to the west, and our beloved skyline view to the east — just don’t run into anyone with all this head turning.
 You’ll definitely want to pack a blanket and a snack to hang around after your run.

 Need a quick jaunt?
 Do this one-mile Highlands neighborhood loop around the lake a few times by itself.
 Or if you find some time on your hands, head west to combine it with a jog around nearby Berkeley Lake.
-No matter the distance, it’s an easy-to-find jog with mountain views and quick access to popular Tennyson St. if you’re meeting up with friends for a drink or iced coffee after.
+No matter the distance, it’s an easy-to-find jog with mountain views and quick access to popular Tennyson St.

 When you just need some open space to stretch your legs, head to Crown Hill Park in Lakewood.
 They’ve got everything you need for a serene nature escape.
 Is 242 acres enough for you?
 When you’re ready for your run, there’s a mile-plus loop paved around the lake, as well as a two-mile trail around the perimeter of the park.
 If you’re looking for a step away from it all—that’s literally a step away—spend just one afternoon here, and you’ll be hooked.